-ATAS International Captures the Sun’s Power in Mesa, AZ
+ATAS International Captures the Sun’s Energy in Mesa, AZ

 In a continuing effort to improve energy efficiency at their facilities, a 187.2 kW photovoltaic (PV) solar electric system was recently installed on ATAS International’s plant located in Mesa, Arizona.
 The PV system was installed by RER Energy Group (RER) over an existing metal trapezoidal seam roof system.